 -

-Whitespaces are not decimals, hence returns False.
+Whitespaces are not decimals, hence returning False.

 -

-The superscript, subscript, currency numerators, fractions, and roman numerals are not considered as decimal characters in Unicode.
+The superscript, subscript, currency numerators, fractions, and Roman numerals are not considered as decimal characters in Unicode.
 Hence, returns False.

 Conclusion